traceo-dev/traceo/README.md

 # Development status
 Not ready for production use.
+Estimated release time for the production-ready version (1.0.0): 01.05.2023

 # SDK
 To start using the Traceo platform, you need to integrate with [Traceo SDK](https://github.com/traceo-io/traceo-node).
 Informations about the process of implementation SDK inside your software is in README of the each SDK.